 The Reading Services Guide Short Breaks section lists all short breaks and how to access them.

 No, many short breaks are funded by external sources such as lottery funding.

-Short breaks available from external organisations are usually subsidised, some of them by local authority but there is usually a cost implication and this can vary.
+Short breaks available from external organisations are usually subsidised, some of them by Brighter Futures for Children, but there is usually a cost implication and this can vary.

 Only a Specialist service - Access to these services is only available after an assessment from the children with disabilities social care team.
 Support needed would be identified as greater than that required from Targeted Services.
 Every child is entitled to an assessment, although not everyone will receive a service.
 Every family is entitled to ask for one, however the Social care team will probably need to ensure you have accessed all the targeted services available to you before agreeing to carry out an assessment).